 10. Mister Ed’s Elephant Museum and Candy Emporium

-Only 18 minutes west of Gettysburg, you’ll find yet another quirky Pennsylvanian attraction and a good excuse to buy yourself some old-time candy.
+Only 18 minutes west of Gettysburg, you’ll find yet another quirky Pennsylvanian attraction and an excellent excuse to buy yourself some old-time candy.
 Mister Ed’s in Orrtanna offers over 700 varieties of candy, homemade fudge and freshly roasted peanuts.
 In addition to loading up on sugary treats, you can view the 12,000 elephant statues, toys and other elephant-related objects on display, for free.

-Since 1985, despite a fire in 2010 that killed more than 2,000 elephants, Mister Ed has been sharing his unique love of candy and elephants with the community.
+Since 1985, despite a fire in 2010 that destroyed more than 2,000 elephant objects, Mister Ed has been sharing his unique love of candy and elephants with the community.

 After visiting Mister Ed, you can burn off some of those candy calories at Caledonia State Park, located only 13 minutes away from the emporium.
 Explore ten miles of forested trails, including a journey through the ruins of the Caledonia Iron Works via the Thaddeus Stevens Historic Trail.